mrkkrp/markkarpov.com/tutorial/exceptions.md

   cause the call to return.

-* There is no guarantee that the exception will be delivered promptly, although the runtime will endeavour to ensure that arbitrary delays do not occur.
+* There is no guarantee that the exception will be delivered promptly, although the runtime will endeavor to ensure that arbitrary delays do not occur.
 In GHC, an exception can only be raised when a thread reaches a *safe point*, where a safe point is where memory allocation occurs.
 Some loops do not perform any memory allocation inside the loop and therefore